tuorqai/pkutils/README.md

 1. I'm too lazy for it.
 2. Writing in English consumes about 101% of my brain's CPU.
 Speaking it consumes even more.

+## How can I remove packages?

+Do it with `removepkg` as always.
+Unfortunately, there is no "reverse dependency solver" and "auto v. manual" package marking at the time, so package removing tool would be useless.

 ## Should I be careful?

 Definitely.
 Always use `-x` key with `pkadd`.